By Arwen Hann

 This article covers key things to be aware of, plan for, do, and get evidence of, to reduce the possibility of disadvantage upon your return to NZ.

-Working in an early childhood centre overseas can be an enriching experience and a good way for teachers to continue their career while also experiencing other cultures.
+Working in an early childhood overseas can be an enriching experience and a good way for teachers to continue their career while also experiencing other cultures.

 However New Zealand registered teachers who choose to leave the country for an extended period of time need to be aware that a long stint overseas could cause problems if they want to return to teaching here.

 To keep reading and view the full article login with your member's username and password

 Here’s how our membership plans work:

 - Individual Membership plans can view both Individual member-only articles and our library of Research Journals (but not the ECE Service management article area).
 In addition, individual members can discuss and ask questions of fellow members any time through the online childcare and early childhood education practice, policy, and research discussion forum.

 - Early Childhood Service plans can view ALL member articles: Individual, Research Journals and Early Childhood Service articles.
 Also on this membership plan members can access the online discussion forum for individual members AND the online ECE service management / business forum.